jim-schwoebel/allie/visualize/readme.md

 ## Output graphs

-Once you run this script, you get the following visualizations:
+Once you run this script, you output many visualizations.
+These visualizations can be customized within the script itself with some simple modifications.
+See below for some of the visualizations you can make.

 ### numbers in each class
 ![](https://github.com/jim-schwoebel/allie/blob/master/visualize/data/classes.png)